R0GGER/docker/obs-streaming/README.md

 3. In Safari, VLC or any HLS compatible browser / player, open `http://localhost:8080/hls/stream_name.m3u8`.
 Note that the first time, it might take a few (10-15) seconds before the stream works.
-This is because when you start streaming to the server, it needs to generate the first segments and the related playlists.

 Links